Ch0p1k3/PathPlanningAlgorithms-Dijkstra-Astar-/README.md

 ## Description
 Project in development...
 ## Getting started
-To build and run the project you should have compiler in C++17 standart.
+To build and run the project you should have compiler on C++17 standart.

-# Installing
+## Installing

 Download current repository to your local machine.
 Use